SimonOkello/newpayments/README.md

-# New Payents
+# New Payments

-**New Payents** is a template that allows one to buy airtime and pay bills.
+**New Payments** is a template that allows one to buy airtime and pay bills.

 ## Prerequisites